Excel VBA Paste Values

 Example #3 – Copy From Worksheet to Another

 To paste values from one worksheet to another, we need to mention both the worksheet names.
 Below is an example of that.

 Sub Paste_Values2() Worksheets("Sheet1").Range("A1").Copy Worksheets("Sheet2").Range("A15").PasteSpecial xlPasteValues End Sub

 This has been a guide to VBA Paste Values.
-Here we discuss the top 3 tips to paste values using paste special method in VBA along with examples and downloadable excel template.
+Here we discuss the top 3 tips to paste values using paste special method in VBA along with examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –